Piltene – Bishop’s Castle

 Architecture

-The defense of the outer bailey was provided by two cylindrical towers adapted to the use of firearms.
-Particularly impressive was the eastern tower with a diameter of 14.2 meters, which was placed in the length of the wall, not in the corner, which was a rare solution.
-The second smaller, also a round tower with a diameter of 8.6 meters, was located in the south – west corner.
-Due to the state of preservation it is difficult to determine how many smaller towers had a upper castle.
-The main entrance gate was located on the south side, probably near two, four-sided towers.
-The entirety of the castle was surrounded by a hydrated moat, 3 meters deep, the width of which was between 5 and 30 meters.
+The outer bailey was shaped similar to the letter L. Its defense was provided by a defensive wall about 4 meters high and two cylindrical towers from the 15th/16th century, adapted for the use of firearms.
+The eastern tower with a diameter of 14.2 meters was particularly impressive, placed along the length of the wall, not in the corner, which was a rather rare solution.
+The second, smaller, also round tower with a diameter of 8.6 meters, was located in the south-west corner.
+The entrance gate was located on the southern side, probably near two quadrangular towers from the 14th century.
+The entire complex was surrounded by a watered moat 3 meters deep and 5 to 30 meters wide.

 Current state